-4.7 Extension to Deadline
+7.7 Extension to Deadline

 For students with mitigating circumstances who are unable to fulfil the assessment requirements, the College may offer the opportunity to submit work at a later date, however extensions to deadlines are only given in extreme circumstances when evidence is provided.
-Please be aware that members of the academic team cannot grant extensions; all extensions must be approved by both the Global Director of Operations and Programme Director after a formal application for consideration of mitigating circumstances has been lodged (see section 7 for further information and Academic Regulations 7.5-7.6).
+Please be aware that members of the academic team cannot grant extensions; all extensions must be approved by both the Global Director of Operations and Programme Director after a formal application for consideration of mitigating circumstances has been lodged (see Section 10 for further information).
 Please contact the Director of Operations in advance if you cannot submit an assessment on time.

-4.8 Module Retrieval
+7.8 Module Retrieval

-Subject to the provisions relating to the course load for students, (point 4.9), or in the event of a student failing part or all of an assessment, or where a student has not satisfied the module requirements for any module specified by the curriculum for the foundation programme, that student:
+Subject to the provisions relating to the course load for students, (point 5.9), or in the event of a student failing part or all of an assessment, or where a student has not satisfied the module requirements for any module specified by the curriculum for the MA programme, that student:

-- a) Will have one resit opportunity to satisfy the module requirements for the module concerned and if following the resit opportunity, has still not satisfied the module requirements will be required to re-attend and retake the module when it next runs. - b) Is deemed to have not satisfied the requirements under the Attendance Regulations, shall be required to re-attend the module concerned.

-c) May not if the Board Examiners so decides, be permitted to proceed to the next stage of study before satisfying the module requirements.
+- a) will have one resit opportunity to satisfy the module requirements for the module concerned and if following the resit opportunity, has still not satisfied the module requirements will be required to re-attend and retake the module when it next runs. - b) is deemed to have not satisfied the requirements under the Attendance Regulations, shall be required to re-attend the module concerned. - c) may not if the Board Examiners so decides, be permitted to proceed to the next stage of study before satisfying the module requirements.